axyeara/webshootergame/doc/sprint 0/done.md

 6) Given the experience of playing the game in multiplayer, then I will have a chat that does not interfer with the graphics of the game.

+7) Given that I don't want to register as a user, then I will have the option to play as a guest and that experience will be seamless.

+8)